 Once you pull your expense report, audit the full list for expenses you can cut this year.
 Think about what you used last year and assess whether everything on this list is really needed.
 There may be software subscriptions you aren’t using or even larger expenses like office rent.

 By completing an audit, you might realize that you’ve been spending money on multiple subscriptions when you could be consolidating with all-in-one solutions.
-Instead of paying for meeting scheduling tools, an invoicing system, and a time tracking app, consider migrating all your needs into one streamlined HoneyBook account.
-By reaching multiple needs in one tool, you’ll eliminate the need for smaller subscriptions that can really add up.
+Instead of paying for meeting scheduling tools, an invoicing system, and a time-tracking app, consider migrating all your needs into one streamlined HoneyBook account.
+By satisfying multiple needs with one tool, you’ll eliminate the need for smaller subscriptions that can really add up.

-If it makes sense for your business, you can make the choice to get rid of these expenses that you don’t need.
+Once you’ve identified where you’re spending extra money, you can make the choice to get rid of the expenses that you don’t need.

-As your business grows, you probably have plenty of new expenses to take on each year that you know you can’t cut.
-Some software is essential for growing your business, or you may be at the point where you’re taking on payroll expenses or payment for contractors.
-Make a list of these items as well and consider how much you need to raise your prices to accommodate everything.
+As your business grows, you may have new (or growing) expenses to take on each year that you know you can’t cut.
+You may be at the point where you’re taking on payroll expenses or payments to contractors.
+In this digital age, software is essential for growing your business.
+Make a list of these new items, and items you’ll eventually need for growth, and consider how much you need to raise your prices to accommodate everything.

 Don’t be afraid to establish pricing that keeps your business moving forward.
 If your new expenses are adding value for your clients, they’ll understand why you need to increase pricing and make a few changes.